tohyuting/tp/docs/DeveloperGuide.md

    parameter of the AddCommand object and this will be returned to the LogicManager class for execution.

    LogicManager will then call the execute() method of this AddCommand object.
-In the execute() method, it will use the Model class to call hasSupplier/hasWarehouse method to check for duplicates, if it is a duplicate, the order will throw a CommandException which indicates that there is a duplicate supplier/warehouse in the CLI-nic application already.
+In the execute() method, it will use the Model class to call hasSupplier/hasWarehouse method to check for duplicates, a CommandException will be thrown if there is a duplicate supplier/warehouse in the CLI-nic application already.
 Else, it will successfully add the new supplier/warehouse using addSupplier/addWarehouse method.
 Finally, it returns a new CommandResult object, containing a String that indicates a successful addition of supplier/warehouse.

 ### Undo/redo feature